 Before building your fire pit, make sure you know the local requirements and regulations for fire pits.
 Some cities and states have specific rules about where you can place the pit in your backyard, and some may require covers.

 Light and Extinguish Fires Safely

 The safest way to light your backyard fire pit is by using seasoned, dry wood.
 Place the wood so that it doesn’t extend beyond the edge of the fire pit before lighting it with a match or lighter.
 You may be tempted to use gasoline, lighter fluid, or kerosene to make the fire start faster and brighter, but always avoid these fuels: they can create big fires that quickly get out of control.

 Another great option for outdoor fire pits is using propane/natural gas.
 They’re significantly easier to light, and you don’t have to worry about extinguishing burning wood or hot coals after you are done with your fire.
-It’s important to know how to safely set up propane, and how to shut it off completely so the fire glass or lava rock can cool completely.
+It’s important to know where you can get propane from (suppliers like Nelson Propane Gas, Inc. may be able to help), how to safely set up propane, and how to shut it off completely so the fire glass or lava rock can cool completely.

 No matter which fuel source you choose, keep buckets of water nearby and accessible while the fire burns.
 Extinguish the fire with water, making sure to douse all the wood and any remaining embers.
 Spread the ashes around so they can cool down, and don’t leave the fire pit until it is cool to the touch.

 Choose a Standing or In-Ground Fire Pit

 Both standing and in-ground fire pits have their safety advantages.
 A standing fire pit, such as those at RST Brands, can prevent the kids from wandering too close to the fire.
 However, in-ground pits keep the flames closer to the ground and away from overhanging branches.
 Choose the type of pit that best meets your needs.